mendel1224/SimpleToDo/README.md

 The following **additional** features are implemented:

-* [x] User recives visual confirmation when updating an item
+* [x] User recives visual confirmation message when updating an item

 ## Video Walkthrough